Rose Park, South Australia: Politics

+Rose Park is part of the state electoral district of Bragg, which has been held by Jack Batty since the 2022 Bragg state by-election.
+The suburb briefly formed part of the electoral district of Dunstan and was represented by South Australian Premier Steven Marshall during this time.

-In federal politics, the suburb has been part of the Division of Sturt since 20 July 2018, and has been represented by Liberal MP James Stevens since the 2019 election.
-Rose Park formerly in the division of Adelaide) and was, from 2004 until her retirement in 2019, represented by Labor MP Kate Ellis.
+In federal politics, the suburb has been part of the Division of Sturt since 20 July 2018, and has been represented by Labor MP Claire Clutterham since the 2025 election.
+Rose Park was formerly in the division of Adelaide and was represented by Labor MP Kate Ellis from 2004 until her retirement in 2019.